Schumacher-Group-UPB/PULSE/README.md

 to get an overview of the available arguments.
 Also, look into [the shell launchscript](/launch.sh) for a detailed commented parameterset.

+## Examples
+We provide multiple examples for using PULSE in scientific work.
+See the [examples folder](/examples/) for an overview.

 # Current Stats
 P.U.L.S.E. is currently benchmarked against common Matlab Solvers for the nonlinear Schrödinger Equation as well as against itself as a CPU version.